johndarrel/hide-my-wp/readme.txt

 = 4.1.06 (26 April 2021)=
 * Update - Added compatibility with builders Oxygen, Elementor, Thrive, Bricks
-* Update - Added extra security in backend
+* Update - Added extra security in the backend
 * Update - Added the option to prevent WordPress redirects and slow the website speed when the config rules are not loading
 * Fix - Brute Force warning when blocks the IP in function get_blocked_ips
-* Fix - Changed the form submittion action read due to config.json file permission on some servers
+* Fix - Changed the form submission action read due to config.json file permission on some servers

 = 4.1.05 (15 Feb 2021) =
 * Update - Update Security for the last updates and WP requirements
-* Update - Optimize JS library from third party plugins
+* Update - Optimize JS library from third-party plugins
 * Update - Let Hide My WP Settings load if the Permalink Structure is /?p=123
 * Update - Added 403 Error Code option for the wp-admin and wp-login.php redirects
 * Fixed - Compatibility with PHP 8.0 with deprecated functions